manojpatra-dev1/Helpdesk-Support-System/helpdesk-frontend/README.md

 # Helpdesk Support System — Frontend

-A React + TypeScript UI for a support agent to manage customers and tickets, built against the Django REST API described in the project spec.
+A React + TypeScript UI with role-based access for an **admin** to manage customers and tickets, and a **customer** to register, log in, and track their own tickets — built against the Django REST API described in the project spec.

 ## Stack

 - React 19 + Vite + TypeScript
 - Tailwind CSS v4
-- Zustand (customer, ticket, dashboard stores)
+- Zustand (auth, customer, ticket, dashboard stores)
-- React Router
+- React Router — with role-based `ProtectedRoute`
 - Axios

 ## Setup